francislewis/no-build-blog/contributing/content.md

 This markdown is taken from the file with JS and then embedded using [Strapdown](http://strapdownjs.com/).

 ###Step 1
-Go to the [github repo for this website](https://github.com/francislewis/How-to).
+Go to the [Github repository](https://github.com/francislewis/How-to) for this website.
 Click the + button as shown here:

 insert image

 ###Step 2
-On the page that just
+On the page that then click the `+`  button near the current directory.

+insert image

+###Step 3